iRobot Roomba i7 vs iRobot Roomba j7

 When looking for a robot vacuum to purchase, always aim at models with a low profile design and small footprint.
 A low-profile design allows the robot vacuum to go under low-profile furniture.

 On the other hand, with a small footprint, the robot can go between tight spaces, such as between chair legs.
-So how does the Roomba J7 compare to i7 in terms of design and aesthetics?
+So what are the differences in models irobot i7 vs. j7 in terms of design and aesthetics?